nixnerd2038/GameNotes/dr_dekker.md

 - **Husband David** estranged
     - Cheated on her with assistant Optometrist
     - *Stabbed David* with a steak knife
-        - [ ] Why?
-Just for cheating?**
+        - [x] Why?
+Just for cheating?** Kind of, he wanted to run off with Iris; they'd been together in secret for over a year (revealed Act Three)
     - David is sick, she has trouble coping with caring for him
-    - [ ] David's health is declining, he is becoming less responsive, almost comatose, an *"Enigmatic husk"*
+    - [x] David's health is declining, he is becoming less responsive, almost comatose, an *"Enigmatic husk"*
+    	- David isn't fully David, Claire believes his brain is damaged from the week delay between his death and reanimation/resurrection (revealed Act Three)
 #### Session Two
 - It's the anniversary of her parents' death today
     - [x] When did they die?
 12 years ago